jlooper/thinglearn/_posts/2015-06-05-essentials1.markdown

 Electricity is found in nature, like in lightning bolts, and it also is used to power our electronic products.
 Electricity is **the flow of an electric charge**.

-- All matter has charge
+- All matter contains both positive and negative charges
 - Charge is either positive or negative
-- Atoms, made up of neutrons, electrons, and protons, make up matter
+- Atoms, which are made up of neutrons, electrons, and protons, make up matter
 - Electrons carry negative charge
 - Protons carry positive charge
 - Neutrons have no charge